fbef0102/Game-Private_Plugin/L4D_插件/Witch_女巫/l4d_witch_follow_kill_everyone/readme.md

     * Witch is allowed to chase another target after she incapacitates a survivor.
     * Witch is allowed to chase another target after she kills a survivor.
     * Witch will follow survivor if within the range where witch can see
+    * Ｗitch would auto-change-target the closest survivor when chasing the survivors (You can disable in cvar)
+        * If Rochelle was being chased but Ellis ends up closer, witch would attack Ellis instead
 </details>

 * Require | 必要安裝